andrew/ultimate-awesome/README.md

 - [Awesome-GANs](https://github.com/kozistr/Awesome-GANs) - Awesome Generative Adversarial Networks with tensorflow.
 - [osx-security-awesome](https://github.com/kai5263499/osx-security-awesome) - A collection of macOS and iOS security resources.
 - [awesome-qa](https://github.com/seriousran/awesome-qa) - 😎 A curated list of the Question Answering (QA).
-- [awesome-log-analysis](https://github.com/logpai/awesome-log-analysis) - A list of awesome research on log analysis, anomaly detection, fault localization, and AIOps.
 - [awesome-automotive-can-id](https://github.com/iDoka/awesome-automotive-can-id) - :tractor: Collect of CAN IDs and its payloads for various car brands/models in one place.
 Might be useful  for Cyber Security Researchers, Reverse Engineers, and Automotive Electronics Enthusiasts.
 - [awesome-js-tooling-not-in-js](https://github.com/RobinCsl/awesome-js-tooling-not-in-js) - A curated list of JavaScript tooling not written in JavaScript.
 - [Awesome-Face-Forgery-Generation-and-Detection](https://github.com/clpeng/Awesome-Face-Forgery-Generation-and-Detection) - A curated list of articles and codes related to face forgery generation and detection.